hwardak/ShiftLog/README.md

 Export shift logs and/or payroll hours via email.
 Track and flag overtime hours.
 Track and flag employee punctuality issues.
-Track and flag descripencies in specicied inventories and till counts.
+Track and flag discrepancies’ in specified inventories and till counts.